fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 {{< /highlight >}}

 ## Ternary Operators
 Python uses <code>if/elif/else</code> blocks for control flow.
 For example, consider the need to decide on the sign of a variable based on its value.
-The naive way is to use an <code>if/else</code> block to make the decision.
-A neater way to simplify this is by using a ternary operator.
+The typical way is to use an <code>if/else</code> block to make the decision.

+The ternary operator gives a more concise option, fitting the tree in a single expression.

+Shortening code like this can make it easier to read if the logic is simple, but it can make more complex logic harder to understand.
+Do what you think is best for your situation.

 {{< file "python" "ternary_operator.py" >}}
 {{< highlight "python" >}}